bitovi/academy/src/angular/3-creating-components/creating-components.md

   This will generate a pipe file: `image-url.pipe.ts`

-- How pipes are used
+- How pipes are used (you learned this in section above! ✔️)

+> Hint: Use String.prototype.replace to create the new path with image name.

+### To Verify Your Solution is Correct

+Update the spec file  __src/app/image-url.pipe.spec.ts__ to be:

+@sourceref ./image-url.pipe.spec.ts

+> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

 ### The Solution